acjzz/gokaf/README.md

 	for _, topicName := range topics {
 		// Register different Handler per each Topic as well as the Topics themselves ge.AddTopic(topicName, func(topic string, obj interface{}) {
-			// Printf usage on the handlers is not recommended at all in order to achieve near realtime streams
+			// Printf usage on the handlers is not recommended at all
+			// if you pretend to achieve near realtime streams
 			// In this example is for demonstration purposes only fmt.Printf("Consumed '%v' from topic '%s'\n", obj, topic) })